Champion (Agnes song)

-"Champion" is a pop song recorded by Swedish singer Agnes taken from her second album Stronger.
+"Champion" is a pop song recorded by Swedish singer Agnes taken from her second studio album Stronger.
 The track was written by Agnes Carlsson, Curtis A. Richardson, and Emanuel Olsson and produced by Emanuel Olsson for Cosmos Productions.
 It was released as the album's second single in Sweden.

 Music video

 A music video was produced to promote the single.
 The video was directed by Peter Mars.